 This phenomenon is applied in the following industries:

 - Finance.
 AI systems watch transaction streams in real time and analyze them in the context of a person's history to judge whether a transaction is authentic or fraudulent.
-All major banks and credit card companies use such software now; some develop their own and others use commercially available solutions.
+All major banks and credit card companies use such software now, some developing their own and others using commercially available solutions.

 - Film and media.
 Just as generative tools can create fake images (e.g., a kiwi bird eating kiwi on a key), discriminative AI can identify faked images or audio files.
 Google's Jigsaw division focuses in part on developing technology to make deepfake detection more reliable and easier.